-For research and publication purposes, the Concord Free Public Library holds and provides access to tens of thousands of images documenting the Concord landscape (natural and built), the town’s people and life, and its historical, cultural, and literary heritage, as well as photographs of unique items—manuscripts and artwork—in the Library collections.
-On-site access to the Library’s photographic collections is staff-assisted—patrons are not permitted to browse holdings—and by appointment only (call 978-318-3342 to make appointments).
-To facilitate the search process, staff members provide such finding aids and inventories as are available for collections relevant to areas of patron interest and pull specific files, albums, microfilm reels, etc., for supervised use within the Special Collections reading room.
+For research and publication purposes, the Concord Free Public Library holds and provides access to thousands of images documenting the Concord landscape (natural and built), the town’s people and life, and its historical, cultural, and literary heritage, as well as photographs of unique items—manuscripts and artwork—in the Library collections.

-While we are pleased to provide prints for personal reference or home use, patrons should understand that receipt of a photograph from the CFPL does not confer the right to reproduce that image in any form.
-To use an image in publication or for exhibit other than home display, it is necessary to obtain formal permission.
+While we are pleased to provide images for reference or personal use, receipt of an image does not confer the right to reproduce that image in any form.
+To use an image in a publication or for an exhibit it is necessary to obtain formal permission.

-Obtaining permission to reproduce Concord Free Public Library images (including photographs of unique items held by the Library) in publication, on the Web, or in video productions, or to include Library images in commercial display requires: (a) a written request providing the details of intended use (requests by email are encouraged); (b) inclusion of the clearly visible credit line “Courtesy Concord Free Public Library” adjacent to the image; (c) payment of a $75.00 per image one-time use reproduction fee; and (d) signing a form acknowledging the restrictions on use.
+Obtaining permission to use Concord Free Public Library images in a print or electronic publication, film, or exhibition: (a) a written request providing the details of intended use (requests by email are encouraged); (b) inclusion of the clearly visible credit line “Courtesy Concord Free Public Library” adjacent to the image; (c) payment of a per image one-time use reproduction fee; and (d) signing a form acknowledging the restrictions on use.

-Please direct permissions requests and more general permissions questions to Anke Voss, Curator of William Munroe Special Collections: avoss@concordma.gov
+Please direct all requests to the William Munroe Special Collections at SpecColl@minlib.net.

-The following selection of Concord Free Public Library images is provided to suggest the range of photographs available in the Special Collections and to streamline the ordering process for some of those most frequently requested by patrons.
+The following selection of Concord Free Public Library images is provided to suggest the range of images available in the Special Collections.
 It is—emphatically—not intended to limit patron selection.
 If you do not see what you are looking for here, please do not hesitate to contact us to explore other possibilities.
-If you find what you want, you may order it by number (indicating that you saw it on our photo order page), providing all necessary technical information (see the bulleted section, above).
+If you find what you want, you may order it by number (indicating that you saw it on our photo order page).
 If an image is shown in black and white, it is available only in black and white.
 If it is shown in color (including sepia), please specify whether you want it in black and white or color.

 ![]() 1.
 Amos Doolittle.
 A View of the Town of Concord, 1775 (engraving). |